phantie/multilayer-cache/README.md

 @@@@
 ```

-- imposing too tight contracts and controlling inner cache
+- imposing too tight contracts and controlling the local cache.

-- mixing-in more logic than necessary (due to lack of formalization and restrictions)
+- mixing in more logic than necessary (due to lack of formalization and restrictions).

 ### Approach

-In implemenation the concern is too provide as flexible way to construct caches as possible.
-It's achieved by imposing only the essential to the problem constraints
-(which at the same time provide freedom by enforcing similarity of different layers)
+In implementation, the concern is to provide the most flexible way to construct caches.
+This is achieved by imposing only the essential constraints to the problem, which, at the same time, provide freedom by enforcing similarity across different layers.

 ### Python implementation